Connect with us

 But we didn’t know whether the intellectual humility caused that openness to learning.
 We wanted to know if encouraging students to be more intellectually humble would actually make students more focused on learning and mastery and less likely to throw up their hands and surrender in the face of a challenge.

-So we randomly assigned participants to read one of two articles, one about the of being intellectually humble, the other about the benefits of being highly certain.
+So we randomly assigned participants to read one of two articles, one about the benefits of being intellectually humble, the other about the benefits of being highly certain.
 These articles looked like they had been written for a popular media outlet, but they were actually written by us.

-As a story, we asked for participants’ feedback on the article: Was it intelligible?
+As a cover story, we asked for participants’ feedback on the article: Was it intelligible?
 Could a young person understand it?
 What was the main idea?

 Next, we asked participants to do a second, ostensibly unrelated activity.
 We asked them to imagine specific objects and rotate them in their minds’ eyes.
 These were tricky problems, taken from dental school admissions exams, aimed at determining a person’s spatial visualization skills.

 After they finished the problems, we told participants they had done well on some questions and failed others.
 This feedback was made up so that it would be consistent for every participant.
-Prior researchers have used a similar procedure because it is difficult for people to determine whether they had answered these questions correctly or not, making both and failure feedback equally plausible.
+Prior researchers have used a similar procedure because it is difficult for people to determine whether they had answered these questions correctly or not, making both success and failure feedback equally plausible.

 Then we asked if they would be interested in taking a tutorial on the material they failed.
 The results were dramatic: Upon hearing that they failed a series of questions, 85% of those who had read the article about the benefits of intellectual humility chose to invest in learning more about the failed subject.
 But just 64% of those who had read about the benefits of certainty chose to learn more.